leanflutter/window_manager/README.md

 Sets the opacity of the window.

+##### setBrightness  `macos`  `windows`

+Sets the brightness of the window.

+##### setIgnoreMouseEvents

+Makes the window ignore all mouse events.

+All mouse events happened in this window will be passed to the window below this window, but if this window has focus, it will still receive keyboard events.

 ##### startDragging

 Starts a window drag based on the specified mouse-down event.

+##### startResizing  `linux`  `windows`

+Starts a window resize based on the specified mouse-down & mouse-move event.

 ### WindowListener